maxviazov/Spring-Frameworks-/Spring-Framework-IDEA-Code-Formatting.md

 * Use tab character

+### Spaces

+* Add a space before the left brace of an array initializer

 ### Wrapping and braces

 * Keep when reformating: _multiple expressions in one line_, _simple blocks in one line_